savoirfairelinux/flashlight-search/README.md

 This will produce OSGi bundles in each of the modules' `target` directory.
 Deploy them in Liferay's `deploy` folder.

+If you also activate a Maven profile with a property name `liferay.deploy.folder` leading to Liferay's `deploy` folder, you may use the following command to compile and deploy the modules directly to your Liferay instance:

+`mvn -C -P local-deploy clean install`

+This will produce the OSGi modules, install them in your local repository and copy the artifacts to the path declared in your profile's `liferay.deploy.folder`.

 ## Using and extending Flashlight Search ##

 After deploying all the Flashlight modules on your Liferay instance, you will be able to access the system's